-Cambridge Assessment International Examinations (CAIE) & Pearson Edexcel are the world's largest providers of international education programmes and qualifications for 5-19 year olds.
+Cambridge Assessment International Examinations (CAIE), Pearson Edexcel and AQA are the world's largest providers of international education programmes and qualifications for 5-19 years old.
 Universities, education providers and employers recognise these qualifications across the world.
-At CIS students in Year 9 embark on IGCSE/GCSE courses that include English Language, Mathematics Physics, either Chemistry or Biology or both and one Humanities as mandatory in addition to three Optional subjects.
+At CIS students in Year 10 embark on IGCSE/GCSE courses that include English Language, Mathematics, Sciences such as Physics, Chemistry, Biology or Combined Sciences, Humanities such as Sociology, Psychology, Geography, History, Environmental Management, Commerce subjects such as Accounting, Economics, Business, Travel & Tourism or Enterprise and Creative subjects such as Drama, Arts, Physical Education or Creative Media.

-At AS/ A levels students choose 4 subjects to pursue their career pathways.
-At AS/ A level we offer a range of BTEC Vocational courses that include are internally and externally verified and assessed.
+At AS/ A Levels students choose 4 subjects to pursue their career pathways.
+At AS/ A Level we offer a range of BTEC Vocational courses that include are internally and externally verified and assessed.
 The BTEC courses are currently under the MOE consideration.